Leap of Faith

 There are three main styles of jumping (or variations thereof) all designed to control forward rotation and positioning of the centre of gravity whilst in flight.
 These are the: Stride Jump, Hang-Style and Hitch Kick.

 The first two styles involve the athlete lengthening their body, increasing the body levers, slowing down forward rotation.
-With the Hitch Kick, the free leg is straightened following take off and then swung back and down with the take-off leg folding up beneath the hips and coming forward bent.
+With the Hitch Kick, the free leg is straightened following take-off and then swung back and down with the take-off leg folding up beneath the hips and coming forward bent.
 This is repeated either 1 and a half or 2 and a half times with the lower body momentum counteracting the forward rotation of the upper body, subsequently slowing down overall body forward rotation.
-At this point, nothing can be done to increase optimum distance, although body position will affect the way in which the athlete lands, ultimately the final optimum distance has already been dictated.
+At this point, nothing can be done to increase optimum distance, although body position will affect how the athlete lands, ultimately the final optimum distance has already been dictated.

 By keeping the head up, hips high and maintaining a tall and thin posture at both take off and, in the air, the athlete will be able to drive upward, avoid piking at the hips and thus can affect a soft, controlled landing, collapsing either to the side or through the initial mark in the sand (see world record holder Mike Powell cited in www.trackandfield.about.com).